 It may be necessary to renegotiate credit terms with your supplier, giving you more time to pay for any outstanding inventory bills you may have.
 This, in turn, provides you with additional breathing space when it comes to managing inventory cashflow.
 However, as mentioned, suppliers are business people too, with their own issues and their own bills to pay.
 As such, all negotiated terms must be mutually beneficial.

 Re-evaluate your Inventory valuation method in terms of cost of goods sold

-Most of you know that you don’t buy items at the same price, the buy price can inflate with a sudden surge in demand or can deflate with a fall in demand.
+Most of you know that you don’t buy items at the same price.
+The buy price can inflate with a sudden surge in demand or deflate with a fall in demand.
 That is why your inventory cost is recalculated every time you make an inventory purchase.
-To accomplish this, you would take the total cost of the items purchased divided by the number of items in stock.
+To accomplish this, you would take the total cost of the items purchased divided by the number of stock items.

-There are the various method of inventory valuation FIFO, LIFO and Weighted average method.
-The choice among these methods can lead to a drastic difference in cost of goods sold, inventory value and net revenue.
-You should carefully adopt an inventory valuation method that fits the nature of your business, although this seems like an obvious thing most companies fail to adopt a method which fits the nature of their inventory operation.
+There are various methods of inventory valuation FIFO, LIFO and Weighted average process.
+The choice among these methods can lead to a drastic difference in the cost of goods sold and more.
+You should carefully adopt an inventory valuation method that fits your business’s nature, although this seems like an obvious thing most companies fail to adopt a method that fits the nature of their inventory operation.